Kale

 • Mites and aphids - spray with a horticultural oil at the first sign of infestation.

 • Caterpillars – both the white cabbage butterfly and cabbage moth will lay eggs on kale resulting in hungry caterpillars chomping through your leaves.
-Try growing the variety Red Russian which is attacked less frequently or follow our caterpillar guide for more tips.
+Try growing the variety Red Russian which is attacked less frequently or spray with OCP eco-caterpillar killer.

 • Powdery mildew -not as common but if it does take hold spray quickly with an organic fungicide to prevent it spreading further.
 Remove any old and yellowing leaves to ensure good air circulation around plants.